 Please consider the investment objectives, risks, fees and expenses of the Fund carefully prior to investing.
 The prospectus and summary prospectus contain this and other important information about the Fund.
 To obtain a copy of the prospectus/summary prospectus, please call (800) 560-6111.
 Please read the prospectus and summary prospectus carefully before investing.

-† Represents the Annual Fund Operating Expenses as disclosed in the current prospectus dated April 30, 2018 as supplemented on September 17, 2018.
+† Represents the Annual Fund Operating Expenses as disclosed in the current prospectus dated April 30, 2023.
 It is important to understand that a decline in the Fund’s average net assets due to unprecedented market volatility or other factors could cause the Fund’s expense ratio for the current fiscal year to be higher than the expense information presented.
 A shareholder may be required to pay a commission to their financial intermediary.
-Driehaus Capital Management LLC, the Fund’s investment adviser, has entered into a contractual agreement to waive a portion of its management fee and to reimburse operating expenses to the extent necessary to cap the Driehaus Emerging Markets Small Cap Growth Fund’s ordinary annual operating expenses (excluding interest, taxes, brokerage commissions, dividends and interest on short sales and other investment-related costs, acquired fund fees and expenses and extraordinary expenses, such as litigation and other expenses not incurred in the ordinary course of the Fund’s business), resulting in the current net expense ratio of 1.45% until the earlier of the termination of the investment advisory agreement, by the Board of Trustees or the Fund’s shareholders, or October 31, 2021.
-Pursuant to the agreement, and so long as the investment advisory agreement is in place, for a period not to exceed three years from the date on which the waiver or reimbursement was made, the investment adviser is entitled to reimbursement or previously waived fees and reimbursed expenses to the extent that the Fund’s expense ratio remains below the operating expense cap that was in place at the time of the waiver as well as the existing operating expense cap.
+Driehaus Capital Management LLC, the Fund’s investment adviser, has entered into a contractual agreement to waive a portion of its management fee and to reimburse operating expenses to the extent necessary to cap the Driehaus Emerging Markets Small Cap Growth Fund’s ordinary annual operating expenses (excluding interest, taxes, brokerage commissions, dividends and interest on short sales and other investment-related costs, acquired fund fees and expenses and extraordinary expenses, such as litigation and other expenses not incurred in the ordinary course of the Fund’s business), resulting in the current net expense ratio of 1.25% until the earlier of the termination of the investment advisory agreement, by the Board of Trustees or the Fund’s shareholders, or April 30, 2024.
+Pursuant to the agreement, and so long as the investment advisory agreement is in place, for a period not to exceed three years from the date on which the waiver or reimbursement was made, the investment adviser is entitled to reimbursement for previously waived fees and reimbursed expenses to the extent that the Fund’s expense ratio remains below the operating expense cap in place at the time of the waiver or expense reimbursement and below the current operating expense cap.

 * To view the Index definitions, see the Index Definitions.